 Front cover shined up and installed.
 Stuff works better when it's clean!

-Why would you not want to use a bronze oil-impregnated bushing?
-From experience, standard bronze bushings tend to wear oblong in one season.
+You might wonder if a bronze oil-impregnated bushing can be used.
+Experience shows that standard bronze bushings tend to wear oblong in one season.
+Carbon bushings last longer.